News News

 About BBJ Management Committee

-The BBJ is managed by the BBJ Management Committee, comprising Director, Head of the Office of BBJ, and Member Researchers.”
+The BBJ is operated under the BBJ Management Committee, comprising Director, Head of the Office of BBJ, and Member Researchers.

 Greetings from Director